COVID-19 Solidarity Response Fund for WHO

 CAN I EARMARK A GIFT TO A SPECIFIC COUNTRY?

-Right now as the needs of the COVID-19 pandemic are rapidly changing, it is critical and most valuable to have flexibility for vital resources to be allocated where they are most needed, as assessed by the WHO and its Director-General.
-Therefore, it is not currently possible for donors to earmark donations for use in a specific country.
+Right now as the needs of the COVID-19 pandemic are rapidly changing, it is critical and most valuable to have flexibility for vital resources to be quickly allocated where they are most needed, as assessed by WHO and its Director-General.
+Therefore, it is not currently possible for donors to earmark donations for use in a specific country or for a specific purpose.

 DOES WHO SEND MONEY DIRECTLY TO GOVERNMENTS (MINISTRIES OF HEALTH), TO OTHER LOCAL ACTORS (NGOS/OTHER CIVIL SOCIETY ORGANIZATIONS), OR BOTH?

 As the COVID-19 pandemic evolves, it is clear partners at all levels will play a critical role in preparedness and response efforts.
 WHO will allocate some funds donated through the COVID-19 Solidarity Response Fund to organizations it deems best able to respond to needs.
-Most often, WHO’s funding supports non-governmental actors operating at community and country level to complement government resources.
+Among them, UNICEF plays an especially essential role at community and country level in the most vulnerable countries, complementing government resources.
+CEPI (The Coalition for Epidemic Preparedness Innovations) will also play an important role in ensuring that the prevention and treatment tools developed through research and development will be not only funded, but also made accessible to all countries, regardless of income status

 WHAT KIND OF OVERSIGHT AND ACCOUNTABILITY DOES WHO HAVE FOR THOSE FUNDS THAT IT DISBURSES TO COUNTRY PARTNERS?

 The COVID-19 Solidarity Response Fund will report on a periodic basis (at a minimum every three months) of how the donated funds are being used.
-WHO will also publicly share on its website how much money has been donated to support the Strategic Preparedness and Response Plan and how these funds in their entirety are being spent so that the public can understand how these funds are helping with response efforts.
+WHO, UNICEF and CEPI will also publicly share on their websites how much money has been donated to support the Strategic Preparedness and Response Plan and how these funds in their entirety are being spent so that the public can understand how these funds are helping with response efforts.

 For all science-related questions about COVID-19, please visit WHO’s COVID-19 resources.